justindujardin/mathy/libraries/website/docs/envs/overview.md

 #### New Problems

-Generating a new problem type while subclassing a base environment is probably the simplest way to create a custom challenge for the agent.
+Generating a new problem type while subclassing a base environment is the simplest way to create a custom challenge for the agent.

-You can inherit from a base environment like [Poly Simplify](/envs/poly_simplify), which has win-conditions that require all the like-terms to be gone from an expression, and all complex terms be simplified.
+You can inherit from a base environment like [Poly Simplify](/envs/poly_simplify), which has win-conditions that require all the like-terms to be gone from an expression and all complex terms to be simplified.
 From there, you can provide any valid input expression:

 ```Python
 {!./snippets/envs/custom_problem_text.py!}